 The most common response, given by 40% of investors (35% traditional, 47% sustainable), was that "no sacrifice is necessary since there is no trade-off."
-This is surprising, since any investment exhibits diminishing returns and trade-offs (Edmans, 2023b), and since most investors do not believe that companies are systematically underinvesting in ES (Table 6).
-Several free-text fields qualified this response and suggest that investors do not believe there to be no trade-off in general; rather, that there is no trade-off for particular ES investments undertaken within a reasonable range.
-For example, a sustainable fund manager wrote: "There might be a short-term sacrifice but our investment horizon is 5-10yrs and over this period the RIGHT investments should be return enhancing.
+This is surprising, since any investment exhibits diminishing returns and trade-offs (Edmans, 2023b), and most investors do not believe that companies are systematically underinvesting in ES (Table 6).
+Several free-text fields qualified this response: investors do not believe there to be no trade-off in general, but only for particular ES investments and for reasonable magnitudes.
+For example, a sustainable fund manager wrote: "The RIGHT investments should be return enhancing.
 I would not tolerate any sacrifice for investing in immaterial ES improvements or puff projects."
 Traditional investors argued that "The two should be aligned, if done well - after all, that is management's challenge", and "sensible spending would mean there was no trade-off.
 Extreme ES spending could however massively impact share prices."
+Interviewees claimed that many firms have projects available that improve both ES performance and financial returns.
+One sustainable investor pointed out that "there's always a way to do it sensibly, and to do it creating value for shareholders."
+These responses suggest that most of the "no trade-off" respondents would not tolerate a firm sacrificing returns for ES.